 Which countries produce the most one-handers?

-Looking across the full ranked database:
+Looking across the full ranked database (not just the top 100):

 | Country | One-handed players |